jsford/jsford.github.io/posts/0000-sort-points/sort-points.md

         return azimuth0 < azimuth1; // Sort counterclockwise around the +Z axis.
     }

-Then we can use `std::sort()` with the `CompareAtan2()` lambda to compare points.
-Sadly, for large LiDAR point clouds, this approach can be pretty slow.

-## Faster Comparison
+    ...
+        // Sort points into counterclockwise-ordered scanlines.
+        std::sort( std::begin(points), std::end(points), CompareAltitudeAzimuth );
+    ...

+If you aren't super worried about runtime speed, this is definitely the solution you should use.
+It's clear and maintainable, but unfortunately it's pretty slow.

+## Avoid `sqrt()`, `atan()`, and `atan2()`
+For the compression code I've been working on, I've been paying a lot of attention to speed.
-My first instinct for speeding up this code was to find a way to avoid calls to `std::atan2()`.
+My first instinct for speeding up this code was to find ways to avoid calls to `std::sqrt()`, `std::atan()`, and `std::atan2()`.
-This ended up being kinda fun!
 If you've been programming anything math-y for a while, you've probably written something like this:

     if( std::sqrt(x*x+y*y) < R ) {